AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 While [Equation 7](#Equation-7) is powerful in its efficiency, it may only act as an approximation of the solubility of a gas in the fluidized bed reactor.
 Equations 2-6 assume equilibrium: that the rates of air shifting from liquid to gas phase and vice versa are equal.
 The system may not be in equilibrium while the reactor is in use.
 Therefore, [Equation 7](#Equation-7) remains only a qualitative description of the relationships between different system parameters.

 In the near future, the subteam will perform exact calculations and optimizations with these parameters in mind.
-[Equation 7](#Equation-7), supplemented by [Equation 1](#Equation-1) concerning fluidization velocity, will be instrumental in informing the subteam's fabrication of the prototype apparatus.
+[Equation 7](#Equation-7), supplemented by [Equation 1](#Equation-1) concerning fluidization velocity, will be instrumental in informing the subteam's fabrication of the prototype apparatus. [**Tenses!**]

 ## Methods

-Although the subteam has not yet begun experimentation, the methods of determining the reactor parameters and fabrication details are described in this section.
+Although the subteam has not yet begun experimentation, the methods of determining the reactor parameters and fabrication details are described in this section. [**reframe so more clear for a future reader**]

 ### Determining Reactor Parameters